agda/agda/doc/user-manual/language/cubical.lagda.rst

   transportRefl : ∀ {ℓ} {A : Set ℓ} (x : A) → transport refl x ≡ x
   transportRefl {A = A} x i = transp (λ _ → A) i x

-  JRefl : ∀ {ℓ} {A : Set ℓ} {x : A} (P : ∀ y → x ≡ y → Set ℓ) (d : P x refl) → J P d refl ≡ d
+  JRefl : ∀ {ℓ} {A : Set ℓ} {x : A} (P : ∀ y → x ≡ y → Set ℓ)
+            (d : P x refl) → J P d refl ≡ d
   JRefl P d = transportRefl d

-Internally in Agda the ``transp`` operations computes by cases on the type, for example for Sigma types they are computed pointwise.
-For Path types it is however not yet possible to provide the computation rule as we need some way to keep track the end-points of the path after transporting it.
+Internally in Agda the ``transp`` operations computes by cases on the type, so for example for Sigma types it is computed elementwise.
+For Path types it is however not yet possible to provide the computation rule as we need some way to keep track the endpoints of the path after transporting it.
 Furthermore, this must work for arbitrary higher dimensional cubes.
-For this we introduce the homogeneous composition operations that generalize binary composition of paths to n-ary composition of higher dimensional cubes.
+For this we introduce the "homogeneous composition" operations (``hcomp``) that generalize binary composition of paths to n-ary composition of higher dimensional cubes.